 As is usual in a Pan Pan process, more material was on the table than just dreams.
 Later collisions of other sources that inspired us — Arthur Miller’s The Crucible, for example — intersected with the original dreams, resulting in something ‘paratheatrical’ as well.
 The result is a play that is something like a dream about sleepwalking through Crucible rehearsals in the (now former) DYT premises at 23 Upper Gardiner Street, haunted by furniture, visual art of uncertain origin, and endless debates about witchcraft, forest rituals, and the merits of pineapple pizza.

 If we could say that the world of such a play mirrors our reality, then it is a fractured mirror, or a concealed mirror, or a bent mirror.
 It refracts as well as reflects light.
 It sends us back an unclear – but we hope enticing, entertaining, urgent, and surprising – message.
 Come see what the members saw, and hear what they have to say.
 Dream about it.
 Put a few strange sentences on your computer.
 Wait ten years.
 Then, we humbly suggest, consider making some theatre with it.

-The Sleepwalkers runs from 22-27 July at the Samuel Beckett Centre, Trinity College Dublin - more details here.
+The Sleepwalkers runs at axis: Ballymun from October 2-5th as part of this year's Dublin Theatre Festival - more details here.
 Nicholas Johnson is a scholar-artist based in the drama department at Trinity College Dublin.
 He convenes the college-wide Creative Arts Practice research theme and directs the Trinity Centre for Beckett Studies.
 He works with Pan Pan and Dead Centre as a dramaturg.